odoublewen/instantclassicmfg/content/post/mix-tapes/memorex-bonnie-raitt/index.md

   relative: true
 ---

-I was raised on Bonnie Raitt and Van Morrison (plus healthy doses of Bach and Vivaldi).
+Growing up, Bonnie Raitt was a staple of my musical diet.
+Along with Willie Nelson, Van Morrison, Vivaldi, etc.

 ## Side A
 - Give it Up or Let Me Go